 Try this: Next time you come across someone’s work and you’re not sure exactly how they do it, don’t ask them how it’s done.
-Don’t go after the “right answer” like some eager honors student.
+Figure it out for yourself.
 Look closer.
 Listen harder.
 Then use your imagination and experiment with the tools you have.
 Your bad approximation will lead to something of your own.

 Sophomore year of college.
 Classics 202: Greek and Roman Epic.
 Teacher doesn’t say a word, just passes out our papers, walks up to the blackboard, picks up a piece of chalk, and writes:

 Then she says, “Ask yourself that next time you write something.”

 That’s one of those lessons I never forgot.

 Maureen McHugh has started to blog about the process of her novel-in-progress.
 She drew this hilarious chart to illustrate the steps:

 I have all but abandoned my graphic novel.
 If you were to plot my stage on the chart, it’d be “dark night of the soul,” only that dark night was months and months ago.
 Maybe last year.
 At this point, I’m way past it, and thinking of a new project, and thinking about how I might be able to actually put out a book-length comic.

 I got a lot of advice when I was trying it the first time around.
 Some told me to just plot the whole thing out, and then draw.
 Do an outline.
 I was even told that with 20 pages of artwork and an outline, I might even be able to sell the thing.

 This really made my guts churn.
 I’m with Maureen on this one: